Salemsfury/DecodingTomorrow/_posts/2018-06-01-header-image.md

 Cyber Attacks in Ukraine
 Since the annexation of Crimea in 2014 and the escalation of conflict in 2022, Ukraine has been the target of numerous cyberattacks.
 These range from sophisticated malware like NotPetya to Distributed Denial of Service (DDoS) attacks that aim to take down key government, financial, and media websites.
 These attacks not only disrupt daily life but are often a precursor to physical military actions, causing chaos and undermining morale.

 Types of Cyber Warfare Tactics
 DDoS Attacks: Flooding servers with traffic to cripple websites and digital services.
 Ransomware and Malware: Disabling systems by encrypting data and demanding ransom for its release.
 Information Warfare: Disinformation campaigns designed to control public narratives both at home and abroad.
 In Ukraine’s case, these tactics aim to weaken the government’s control, compromise military operations, and impact public trust in institutions.

 The Role of OSINT in Cyber Warfare
 Open Source Intelligence (OSINT) has emerged as a key component in the Russia-Ukraine cyber conflict, providing actionable intelligence from publicly available sources.
-Unlike traditional intelligence, OSINT relies on data that can be gathered from social media, satellite imagery, leaked documents, and even unencrypted communications.
+Unlike traditional intelligence, OSINT relies on data that can be gathered from social media, satellite imagery, leaked and even unencrypted communications.
 OSINT has enabled Ukraine and its allies to monitor enemy movements and cyber operations in real-time, contributing significantly to its defense strategy and for example has also greatly aided it in its latest offensive in Kursk.

 How OSINT is Used in Ukraine
 During the conflict, OSINT has played a pivotal role by exposing troop movements, tracking cyberattacks, and offering insights into the strategies of Russian forces.
 Social media platforms like Twitter, Facebook, Telegram, Signal, and TikTok have been rich sources of intelligence, as soldiers, civilians, and journalists unknowingly share real-time updates about the war.
 OSINT analysts have pieced together this information to predict military maneuvers, identify cyber threat actors which is why now there are laws against recording and taking photos of strikes and troop movements in both Ukraine and Russia as these images and videos can provide valuable information of where soldiers are and at what time, there numbers, weapon systems and morale and videos and images of strikes in either country can provide invaluable information as to how successful a strike was and after action reports.